F-Stack/f-stack/dpdk/doc/guides/tools/testeventdev.rst

 forwards to atomic queue.
 Since the events from an ordered queue can be processed in parallel on the different workers, the ingress order of events might have changed on the downstream atomic queue enqueue.
-On enqueue to the atomic queue, the eventdev PMD driver reorders the event to the original ingress order(i.e producer ingress order).
+On enqueue to the atomic queue, the eventdev PMD reorders the event to the original ingress order(i.e producer ingress order).

 When the event is dequeued from the atomic queue by the worker, this test